Self-supervised component separation for the extragalactic submillimeter sky: Data

 \subsection{Weight map from bright clusters}

-We will particularly focus on the SZ effect and on its correlation with the CIB.
-The SZ effect being mainly produced from galaxy clusters, the coverage on the sky is very small, i.e. only very few percents of the pixels of the HEALPIX maps actually contain a significant SZ signal.
-As the error on the reconstruction in the case of a UNet approach is based on the mean of all the pixels, we re-balance the statistics of the pixels by constructing a map of weights, $w$, to emphasize the regions associated with galaxy clusters.
-A catalog of the coordinates on the sky of the halos from the numerical simulations of WebSky was also delivered by \cite{stein2020}, together with some physical properties such as the redshift $z$ and the mass $M_{200}$.
-We use this catalog to compute for all clusters the SZ flux in the WebSky SZ map and select only the ones with an SZ flux detected with more than $5\sigma$ from a distribution of fluxes computed at random positions on the sky.
-We select only the brightest ones in this way to apply a strategy that could also be applied in real data (in which we will have only the brightest SZ clusters to put weights).
-We construct the weight map $w$ in HEALPIX, with 1 at the position of the $\sim13,000$ selected clusters, and put 0 otherwise.
-We then convolved the map with an FWHM of 5 arcmin (chosen arbitrarily, we have further checked that changing this value does not affect the results), and have squared the weight-map to emphasize even more the central pixels of clusters.
-We have divided by the sum of the pixels so that the average of the map on the pixels is equal to 1 as for the case of uniform weight map.
-By weighting the pixels that way, the very central regions of the clusters account for about 50\%, and the remaining 50\% are associated with the external regions.
-We will later show that this weighting procedure is just helping the network to converge faster but is not dependent on the catalog of clusters for which we weight the pixels.
-As all the clusters in the real sky are not known, this is a very important statement that will allow us later to apply this self-supervised method on real data.
+We focus in particular on the SZ effect and on its correlation with the CIB.
+As the SZ effect is mainly produced from galaxy clusters, the coverage on the sky is very small; that is, only a very small percentage of the pixels of the HEALPIX maps actually contain a significant SZ signal.
+As the error on the reconstruction in the case of a UNet approach is based on the mean of all the pixels, we rebalance the statistics of the pixels by constructing a map of weights, $w$, in order to emphasise the regions associated with galaxy clusters.
+A catalogue of the coordinates on the sky of the halos from the numerical simulations of WebSky was also delivered by \cite{stein2020}, together with some physical properties, such as the redshift $z$ and the mass $M_{200}$.
+We use this catalogue to compute the SZ flux for all clusters in the WebSky SZ map and select only the ones with an SZ flux detected with more than $5\sigma$ from a distribution of fluxes computed at random positions on the sky.
+We select only the brightest ones in order to apply a strategy that could also be applied in real data (in which we would have only the brightest SZ clusters with which to apply weights).
+We construct the weight map $w$ in HEALPIX, with 1 at the position of the approximately $13,000$ selected clusters, and put 0 otherwise.
+We then convolved the map with an FWHM of 5 arcmin (chosen arbitrarily; we further checked that changing this value does not affect the results), and squared the weight-map to further emphasise the central pixels of clusters.
+We divided by the sum of the pixels so that the average of the map on the pixels is equal to 1, as in the case of a uniform weight map.
+By weighting the pixels is this way, the very central regions of the clusters account for about 50\%, and the remaining 50\% are associated with the external regions.
+We later show that this weighting procedure simply helps the network to converge faster but is not dependent on the catalogue of clusters for which we weight the pixels.
+As all the clusters in the real sky are not known, this is a very important statement, and subsequently allows us to apply this self-supervised method to real data.